imthenachoman/How-To-Secure-A-Linux-Server/README.md

 #### Why

 SSH is a door into your server.
 This is especially true if you are opening ports on your router so you can SSH to your server from outside your home network.
 If it is not secured properly, a bad-actor could use it to gain unauthorized access to your system.

+#### How It Works

+`/etc/ssh/sshd_config` is the default configuration file that the SSH server uses.
+We will use this file to tell what options the SSH server should use.

 #### Goal